PsiQ/qref/README.md

 Using QREF data format does not require installation - you can easily write quantum programs in YAML or JSON.

-To install QREF Python package, clone this repository and install it as usual with `pip`:
+To install QREF Python package, run `pip install qref`.

+Alternatively, you can clone this repository and build it from source:

 ```bash
 # Clone QREF repo (you can use HTTP link as well)